-Although it is best known for its ruthless biting on slumbering humans, the Bed Bug is a parasite of birds and bats as well.
-They do not transmit diseases to people, but they can create areas of great skin irritation and itching from their bites caused by a reaction to the Bed Bug's saliva.
+Although it is best known for its ruthless biting and feeding on slumbering humans, the Bed Bug is a parasite of birds and bats as well.
+They do not transmit diseases to people, but they can create areas of great skin irritation and itching.
+Their bites open skin up to their saliva which causes a vexing reaction.

 The Bed Bug's body is very flat and rusty red colored; sometimes it looks purple or even brown.
 It is more reddish in color just after a blood feeding.
 They are only 4mm to 6mm in length and can be difficult to spot on dark bedding or mattresses.
 Antennae are present and appear quite thin and segmented.
 Short stubby legs complement the short - almost unseen - stubby, useless wings.

 If you have been bitten by Bed Bugs, seeking medical attention can help treat the symptoms (swelling, redness, intense itching) and make your recovery more comfortable.
-On the bright side (if it helps) at least the bugs do not transfer diseases that will make you sick.
+A professional exterminator should be contacted to remove room infestations and can advise on treating affected belongings.

 General Characteristics Capability, Shape, Texture/Pattern, Benefits, Dangers